 Making capital work for gender equality

 In partnership with the Government of Canada, the Equality Fund is creating stimulus, at scale.
 Our ambitious goal and initial funding commitment has brought new players—in big finance, investment, venture capital, philanthropy, to name a few—to a field formerly left to international NGOs, some foundations, and governments.
-We are starting with the substantial Government of Canada contribution, and will leverage that with philanthropic dollars, more investment capital and in time our strategy will bring $1.4 billion CAD to the field of gender equality.
+We are starting with the substantial Government of Canada contribution and will leverage that with philanthropic dollars, more investment capital and in time our strategy will bring $1.4 billion CAD to the field of gender equality.

-With new actors, new money, and new roles comes new ways of working.
+With new actors, new money, and new roles come new ways of working.
 For example, philanthropy can be deployed swiftly, take on more risk, incubate ideas, fund exploration and innovation, while government funding can catalyze and stimulate, lend credibility, and scale.
 Financial institutions building impact-focused products can shine by building tools to help capital work towards social goals while bringing in more profit.